-All digital cameras have a display where you can see the captured images or videos, adjust the menu and camera setting, transfer files, and many other important tasks.
+All digital cameras have a display where you can see the captured images or videos, adjust the menu and camera settings, transfer files, and do many other important tasks.
 It is the graphical interface through which you will interact with the camera.

 For many years, LCD screens are used in cameras.
 Those screens are vibrant and show exact color accuracy.
 Nowadays, camera displays come with touch enable panels like smartphone displays that add more convenience to you.

 Rotating displays are also gaining popularity nowadays as you can see yourself while shooting.
 This is great for taking selfies or shooting videos for YouTube.

 Buying a professional camera is a huge investment.
 When you take the camera outdoors, there are high chances of being exposed to dust, moisture, water, etc.

 So it would be best if you buy a camera that does not allow dust, moisture, or water to enter the camera lens or sensor.